MohammadJavadArdestani/NLP-persian-poet-identification/README.md

 # NLP Persian Poet Identification
-In this NLP problem, model get a line from one of three famous Iranian poets(Ferdowsi, Hafez, and Molavi), and predicts the poet name as output.<br>
+In this NLP project, model get a line from one of three famous Iranian poets(Ferdowsi, Hafez, and Molavi), and predicts the poet name as output.<br>
 we use a unigram and a bigram model trained on a dataset which contains over 9 thousand lines of poems for each poet.<br>
 The probability calculates by backoff model like the following:
 ```bash